-Logitech is ahead of the curve when it comes to scrolling wheels, even though I’m beginning to sound like a broken record.
-Logitech mice feel stronger, more solid, and crisper than any other mouse on the market.
+Logitech is ahead of the curve when it comes to scroll wheel, even though I’m beginning to sound like a broken record.
+Logitech wireless mice feel stronger, more solid, and crisper than any other mouse on the market.
 The scroll wheel click is precise, and each step is clearly defined.

 The ascend cable connects the Glorious Model O mouse to the computer or laptop.
 The ascend cable is lightweight and flexible.

 The Logitech wireless gaming mouse is a wirelessly connected device that uses Lightspeed technology.

 Logitech’s Wireless is equally as good in terms of connectivity with the Glorious wired connectivity.

 Feet Glide Glorious Model O Vs G Pro Wireless

 Glorious has created their own mouse feet, which they call “G-Skates.”
 These feet are made of PTFE and can glide over any pad.
 These feet are superior to the Logitech G Pro Wireless standard feet, which are solid but not as smooth.